 How is gestational diabetes diagnosed?

-An Oral Glucose Tolerance Test (OGTT) is used to check how your body responds to a glucose load.
+Gestational diabetes is diagnosed using an oral glucose tolerance test (OGTT).
 After fasting (not eating) for 8–12 hours, a blood sample is taken.
-You then have a drink containing 75g of glucose, and blood samples are taken one and two hours later.
+You then have a sugary drink, and have your blood tested one and two hours later.

 If your blood glucose level is above the normal range at your fasting, one or two-hour test, you have gestational diabetes.

-You are at risk of developing gestational diabetes if you:
+You have an increased risk of developing gestational diabetes if you:

 - have had gestational diabetes in a previous pregnancy

 - have had elevated blood glucose levels in the past